Self-employed person consulting his accountant online in Quebec

 • Collect taxes (5% GST + 9.975% QST = 14.975%) on your invoices

-3. Advance payments
+3. Instalment payments

-The deadlines are: March 15, June 15, September 15, and December 15.
+The deadlines are: March 15, June 15, September 15 and December 15.

-5. Bookkeeping and Record Keeping
+5. Bookkeeping and Recordkeeping

 You must: